bbbaiqian/bbbaiqian.github.io/CS4240_project.md

 * __Number of mixed classes__ When experimenting with different number of mixed classes, we also achieved similar results as the original paper.
 Although values of the error rate are higher to some extent, the relative order is the same.
 Using mixtures of three different classes in addition to the mixtures of two different classes (N = 2 or 3) can improve the performance compared to BC+ learning (N = 2), but not significantly.

-* __Where to mix__ When investigating the effect of mixing two images at different locations in the network, we found that mixing at the input layer helps to achieve the best performance, which is the same as the original paper.
-When mixing at the layer close to the output layer, we have also seen a drop in performance, as it shown in the original results.
-However, when mixing occurs at _pool1_ near the input layer, the accuracy was not improved, but reduced significantly.
+* __Where to mix__ When investigating the effect of mixing two images at different locations in the network, we drew the same conclusion as the original paper.
+That is, mixing at the input layer helps to achieve the best performance, and mixing at _pool1_ near the input layer can improve the accuracy as well.
+When mixing at the layer at the middle point or close to the output layer, we have also seen a drop in performance.

 ### Results for Caltech101 on 11-layer CNN